Azure/SAP-on-Azure-Scripts-and-Utilities/Move-VM-from-AvSet-to-AvZone/Readme.md

 If you would like to keep the same disk names, use an extra flag `-KeepSameDiskNames`.
 Here, out of snapshot will be created a copy of the original disk with naming convention `<OriginalDiskName>-orig<FreeNumber>`, original disk will be deleted (as it isn't possible to have two disks with the same name in the same resource group), and new zonal disk with the name `<OriginalDiskName>` will be created from the snapshot.

+## Recovery of Original VM in the Case of PowerShell cmdlets Failure

+During the VM migration to the either zone or to the availability set, original VM is deleted, and new VM is created.
+If recreating VM fails during the migration to zones or to new availability set, you can always restore original VM using the original a disk.

+**IMPORTANT:** PowerShell cmdlets could fail when some constraints are not met.
+A typical example is when you are using PPG.
+PPG is forcing a VM SKU to land not just in the same zone, but land in the same data center, as the anchor VM.
+It could happen that VM SKU is available in the same zone as the anchor VM, but not available in the same data center as the anchor VM.
+In this scenario VM recreation will fail.
+Although cmdlets are doing many prechecks to make sure that all constraints are met, not everything can be checked programmatically, and VM recreation could fail.

+### Recovery of failed VM when moving to Availability Set

+You can use Azure portal to restore original VM, which is described in the document [How to restore Azure VM data in Azure portal](https://docs.microsoft.com/en-us/azure/backup/backup-azure-arm-restore-vms).

+Original OS and data disk names are unchanged during migration to an Availability Set.

+### Recovery of failed VM when moving to Availability Zone

+You can use Azure portal to restore original VM, which is described in the document [How to restore Azure VM data in Azure portal](https://docs.microsoft.com/en-us/azure/backup/backup-azure-arm-restore-vms).

+If you did NOT specified flag `-KeepSameDiskNames`, original OS and data disk names are unchanged during migration to zone.

+In case you did specify flag `-KeepSameDiskNames`, original OS and data disk names are changed/copied during migration to zone to a new disk `<OriginalDiskName>-orig<FreeNumber>`.
+These new disk names of the original disks are printed in the PowerShell console.